create3000/x_ite/docs/_posts/glossary.md

 : Phong shading refers to an interpolation technique for surface shading in 3D computer graphics.
 It is also called Phong interpolation or normal-vector interpolation shading.
 Specifically, it interpolates surface normals across rasterized polygons and computes pixel colors based on the interpolated normals and a reflection model.
 Phong shading improves upon Gouraud shading and provides a better approximation of the shading of a smooth surface.

 piecewise linear
-: Composed of straight-line segments (as pposed to being composed of actual curves).
-In the Extrusion node, the *crossSection* an *spine* paths are both piecwiese linear.
+: Composed of straight-line segments (as posed to being composed of actual curves).
+In the Extrusion node, the *crossSection* an *spine* paths are both piecewise linear.

 planar
 : Indicates that all of a polygon's vertices are in the same plane.